twodashes/universal/README.md

-# Universal "kitchen sink" unitlity functions
+# Universal "kitchen sink" utility functions

 Like @lodash, but with more dashes (lots of functionality, and uses underscores instead of camelCase).
 Kitchen sink utilities and "pure" functions (almost pure - sorting use [].sort()).
 Promises, filtering, sorting, combining, text analysis, math, curry, sleep, etc.